lauracarpaciu/Bank_Marketing/README.md

 We're going to use historical information about bank - marketing to build a model, which is going to give us the ability to predict future results regarding balance for the bank clients.

-In R I can deal with missing values; working with categorical variables; robust models (which deal with outliers);
+In R language I can deal with missing values; working with categorical variables; robust models (which deal with outliers);

 Basic concepts of machine learning